PrakharMathur/prakharmathur.github.io/README.md

 # Learning advanced features introduced since C++11

-Here is the list of items that have been introduced in C++11 and are frequently asked in Interviews of many Investment Banks.
+Here is the list of items that have been introduced since C++11 and are frequently asked in Interviews of many Investment Banks, big software companies and start ups.

 First follow this [link](http://www.codeproject.com/Articles/570638/Ten-Cplusplus-Features-Every-Cplusplus-Developer) to see some of the most important features that have been introduced as a part of C++11 and are frequently being used and being more precise must be used in all modern C++ applications.

-Now are following are the topics that you should prepare without fail.
+Now following are the topics that you should prepare without fail.

 1. **Move Semantics** - This is an important feature and you must understand how it works and why it is useful.
 Refer the links below.
    - <http://www.cprogramming.com/c++11/rvalue-references-and-move-semantics-in-c++11.html>